j-fang/j-fang.github.io/about.md

 4. Consistent:: I stick to my values and live by them.
 I try to stand firm with my beliefs and act accordingly.
 I try to tell others why I do certain things and don't do others, and if you hear me talk enough, you'll notice the common threads in my life.
 5. Positive:: I have a habit of smiling a lot (I don’t even realize that I do it anymore).
 This is because I remember as a kid, people who smiled at me when responding always made me feel better than those who didn’t, so I learned to replicate.
 It makes people feel good.
 I also tend to not judge people very harshly, and I often look towards the bright side.

-Adjectives that I want to embody more of…as of 6/17/19:
+Adjectives that I want to embody more of…as of 7/31/19:
 1. Confident:: I don’t think anyone ever uses this word to describe themselves (at least, I don’t know anyone).
 However, there have been many moments lately where I question myself, “You know you should have done that…Why didn’t you do it?”
 I want to experience less of those moments and just do more of what I know I should be doing.
 2. Strong:: I want to feel good in my body and believe that I am physically strong.
 I can generally do one solid pull-up, so now I’m aiming to make that five.
 As a student, I live a pretty sedentary lifestyle; I’m planning to be more regularly active this summer.
-3. Articulate:: This goes back to why I started this blog.
-4. Funny:: I think everything is better with a sprinkle of humor.
+3. Funny:: I think everything is better with a sprinkle of humor.
 I think I’m decent at making others smile, but I’d like to make people laugh more.
-5. Crazy:: I generally take things more seriously than not, so I am realistic about the ideas and things I think about and do.
+4. Crazy:: I generally take things more seriously than not, so I am realistic about the ideas and things I think about and do.
 I want to think more outside the box, more creatively, and innovate more.
 And I want to act on these 'crazy' ideas.
+5. Loving:: I hold high expectations for myself and sometimes this translates to others, especially my close friends and family.
+I want to judge less and love more.